 Because left and right mandible shapes must fit each other to achieve their proper function, it could be expected that there exists an optimal asymmetric shape producing the best feeding performance.
 We therefore expected that there should be an optimal degree of directional asymmetry, deviations from which should reduce performance.
 We aimed at measuring this performance by recording maximum bite forces at the incisivi.
 Our results, however, clearly show no relationship between bite forces and directional, total or fluctuating asymmetry (Fig. 7).
 Because it may be argued that proper feeding performance may in fact leave room for a larger amount of variation in the fit of mandible shapes, we computed CVP, which appears in accordance with the fact that iDA and iTA are indeed under selection, with values matching those for other selected characters reviewed by (Hansen et al., 2006).
 The absence of relationship revealed here may therefore have two explanations: (i) the degree of asymmetry may impact shearing forces and occlusion, but not static equilibrium bite forces at the tip of the incisivi, as we measure here, or (ii) because mandible shapes are selected to fit each other, variation in the degree of asymmetry is limited, while variation in bite force may be increased by other unrelated factors (for example environmental or experimental), which could explain why CVP is higher for bite force than for iTA of iDA.
+We also cannot rule out completely that bite force measurements ran by two different users (SG and SS) may add inter-user variation, although our preliminary analyses did not reveal differences on average.

 Conclusion and perspectives.

-Modularity is often referred to as a mechanism which allows phenotypic diversification by allowing different anatomical parts to evolve in relative independence (Hansen, 2003; Zelditch & Goswami, 2021).
-Our results constitute some of the first evidence that modularity may indeed have a role in the evolution of disrupted symmetry, here in the head and mandibles of grasshoppers.
+Modularity is often referred to as a property which favors phenotypic diversification by allowing different anatomical parts to evolve in relative independence by reducing pleiotropic effects between them (Hansen, 2003; Zelditch & Goswami, 2021).
+Our results constitute some of the first evidence that modularity may have a role in the evolution of disrupted symmetry, here in the head and mandibles of grasshoppers.
 This potential link between conspicuous asymmetry and modularity had, to our knowledge, only been suggested once before (Churchill et al., 2019), but never tested using separate left-right modules.
 Interestingly, one study also reported an asymmetric modular pattern in the context of hybridization (Parr et al., 2016), in non-conspicuously asymmetric animals (dogs and dingoes).
 This may hint at one possible way for conspicuous asymmetry to start appearing, with hybridization disrupting integration and modularity patterns within each species.
 Genetic assimilation has been suggested (Palmer, 1996, 2004) as another avenue for appearance of conspicuous asymmetry, which would not necessarily require modularity.